Nontraditional-Aged College Students and Career Preparation

 TAGS: diversity and inclusion, nace insights, student attitudes, surveys, trends and predictions,

 The perception of college students is stereotypically a student between 18 and 20 years old who lives on a residential campus and has enrolled in college to prepare them for the start of their career.
 However, the reality is that this image does not capture the breadth of college students.
 The Lumina Foundation estimates that one-third of college students are 25 years and older; in graduate programs, students often return to complete advanced degrees years after earning their undergraduate degrees.
-This year, NACE took a deeper dive into its survey data to provide a snapshot of the experiences of students who are 25 years old and older in undergraduate and graduate degree programs.
+This year, NACE took a deeper dive into its 2024 Student Survey data to provide a snapshot of the experiences of students who are 25 years old and older in undergraduate and graduate degree programs.

 Nontraditional-aged students, defined as those 25 years or older, made up 24% of our 2024 Student Survey sample (N=2530).
 They represented students across undergraduate and graduate programs.
 (See Figure 1.)
 It is this sample of students that will be the focus of this article.